-A few weeks ago, strange things started happening to gamers using the ASUS Z690 Hero motherboard.
-Their systems started to catch fire.
+A few weeks ago strange things started happening with Gamers who used it motherboard ASUS Z690 Hero.
+Their systems began to catch fire.

 Reports of burning motherboards are starting to appear in Reddit and in various forums.
-So is ASUS issued a product recall, or as he calls it a “program replacement".
+So is ASUS issued a recall for the product, or as he calls it a “replacement program”.

-After reports of ASUS motherboards "flashing", some have tried to find out why.
-So it turned out to be a simple manufacturing error (fittings) and not a design flaw.
-Netective reports that a capacitor was installed in the reverse position causing reverse polarity and very high temperatures, which caused the components to catch fire.
+After reports of ASUS motherboards "flashing", some tried to find out why.
+So it turned out to be a simple construction (assembly) error and not a design flaw.
+Netective reports that a capacitor was installed in the reverse position causing reverse polarity and very high temperatures, which made the components catch fire.

-“In our ongoing investigation, we have tentatively identified a potential reverse capacitor problem μνήμηs that may cause the code errorof 53, and damage on motherboard components,” ASUS says in a statement.
+“In our ongoing investigation, we have tentatively identified a potential reverse capacitor problem μνήμηs that can cause him code error 53, and damage to motherboard components,” ASUS said in a statement.

 Holders of motherboards can control a page he created Asus to see if they are affected.